 While Nazism killed millions out of burning hatred.
 Capitalism killed millions out of cold indifference coupled with greed.

 The Wheels of Industry

-The invention of Steam Engine and further Electricity freed us from the day-night and winter-summer cycle of nature.
-The rise of industrial agriculture increased the production drastically.
+The invention of the Steam Engine and further Electricity freed us from the day-night and winter-summer cycle of nature.
+The rise of industrial agriculture increased production drastically.
 And who will consume all this?
 Consumerism came to the rescue.
-All prior religions had encouraged austerity, consumerism encouraged conspicuous consumption.
-In fact, capitalism won twice when people overconsumed since it allowed them to sell the cure for overconsumption later.
+All prior religions had encouraged austerity; consumerism encouraged conspicuous consumption.
+Capitalism won twice when people overconsumed since it allowed them to sell the cure for overconsumption later.
 The capitalists follow the commandant of “Invest” while consumers follow the commandment of “Buy”.
 Two sides of the same coin.